Mars Express (film): Production

 Mars Express is an Everybody on Deck production.
 It had a €9 million budget.

 Release

 The film premiered in the Cinéma de la Plage section of the 76th Cannes Film Festival on 23 May 2023.
 It also made it to the competitive slate of the Annecy International Animation Film Festival.
 It was released theatrically in France on 22 November 2023 by Gebeka Films.
 GKIDS acquired the film's North American rights and released it on 3 May 2024 with both its original French language and an English dub.

 The film was released by GKIDS in North America on both digital and Blu-ray formats on 18 June 2024.

 On 8 May 2025, the film got a UK theatrical release after being picked up by the distributor Beam Films.

+On 30 January 2026, the film got a theatrical release for Japan.

 Reception

 Critical response

 Rafael Motamayor of /Film rated the film 8 out of 10 points, writing it "works because even its most outlandish and complex sci-fi concept is grounded in human drama".

 Wendy Ide of Screen Daily deemed the film to be "striking and timely animation".